mesg-foundation/docs/tutorials/erc20-transfer-notifications/receive-email-when-there-is-an-erc20-transfer.md

 You can access the final version of the [source code on GitHub](https://github.com/mesg-foundation/docs/tree/master/tutorials/erc20-transfer-notifications/email-notification-on-erc20-transfer).

 ::: tip
-If you haven't installed **MESG Core** yet, you can do so by running the command:
+If you haven't installed **MESG Engine** yet, you can do so by running the command:

 `bash <(curl -fsSL https://mesg.com/install)`